xmos/lib_mic_array/doc/rst/src/advanced_usage.rst

 A custom integration involves creating a custom :cpp:class:`MicArray <mic_array::MicArray>` object.
-This allows overriding default behavior such as decimation, PDM reception etc.
+This allows overriding default behaviour such as decimation, PDM reception etc.

 Before creating a custom object, the required hardware resources must be identified.
 This process is the same as described in :ref:`mic_array_identify_resources`.